 Atsumi Onsen, a historic hot spring where Matsuo Basho stayed

 "Atsumi Onsen" is a hot spring that springs up at the foot of Mt.
 Atsumi and is said to have a history of over 1000 years.
-During the Edo period, the hot spring government office of the Shonai clan was established, and it was a popular hot spring resort.
+During the Edo period, the hot spring government office of the Shonai clan was established, and the area was popular as a hot spring resort.